catch-point/mtrader/README.md

 A field can also be one of the following prefixed by an interval:

 ```
       <interval>.ending     The dateTime when the interval ends (interval prefix is optional)
       <interval>.open       The price when the interval began
       <interval>.high       The highest price during the interval
       <interval>.low        The lowest price during the interval
       <interval>.close      The price when the interval ended
       <interval>.volume     The volume during the interval
+      <interval>.adj_close  Close price adjusted for dividends and splits
 ```
 An `<interval>` can be one of the following: